 Do I need a visa to travel to PNG?

 Tourists need a visa to enter PNG.
 Visa regulations change from time to time.
-Currently a 60 day tourist visa is available upon arrival into PNG for nationals of many countries including USA and Canada.
-To acquire a visa upon arrival, eligible tourists need a passport valid at least six month past their arrival date, proof of sufficient funds for their stay, a copy of your PNG Travel Itinerary and an onward airline ticket with confirmed bookings.
+Currently, a 60-day tourist visa is available upon arrival in PNG for nationals of many countries including the USA and Canada.
+To acquire a visa upon arrival, eligible tourists need a passport valid at least six months past their arrival date, proof of sufficient funds for their stay, a copy of your PNG Travel Itinerary and an onward airline ticket with confirmed bookings.
 At this time there is no fee for the tourist visa on arrival.

 When is the best time to travel to PNG?

 The climate in PNG is tropical and pleasant.
-May to October are the drier months, generally the most pleasant time to visit.
+May to October are the drier months, generally, the most pleasant time to visit.
 Most festivals are held during this time.
-Diving is good year round in most parts of PNG.
-Milne Bay however has the best visibility April to June and September to January.
+Diving is good year-round in most parts of PNG.
+Milne Bay however has the best visibility from April to June and September to January.

 How do I get to PNG?